Photo by Rommel Demano for God’s Love We Deliver

 1. God’s Love We Deliver

-The mission of God’s Love We Deliver is to improve the health and well-being of men, women, and children living with HIV/AIDS, cancer, and other serious illnesses by alleviating hunger and malnutrition.
-Their efforts–the organization delivered its 20 millionth meal in 2018–include preparing and delivering nutritious, high-quality meals and emergency meal kits to people who can’t provide or prepare meals for themselves.
-Thanksgiving is an especially important day for meal delivery; they’re especially in need of volunteers with cars to help deliver meals on Thanksgiving Day.
+Founded in 1985, God’s Love We Deliver aims to improve the health and well-being of men, women, and children living with HIV/AIDS, cancer, and other serious illnesses by alleviating hunger and malnutrition.
+Their efforts include preparing and delivering nutritious meals and emergency meal kits to people who can’t provide or prepare meals for themselves.
+Thanksgiving is an especially important day for meal delivery, with more than 1,000 volunteers expected to deliver 8,000 holiday feasts this season.
+This year, the group is looking specifically for volunteers with cars to help deliver meals on Thanksgiving Day.
 Check out all of their volunteer opportunities here.

 Citymeals on Wheels is committed to providing our homebound elderly neighbors with nourishing meals and vital companionship.
 In addition to delivering food, their holiday volunteer opportunities include sending cards as well as making cards and gifts for those in need.